TeamJeeves/Jeeves-Bot-Documentation/docs/commands/dashboard/role-management/professions.md

 ## Use case

 This integration could be used to show which players have a profession levelled.
-This could then be used in chat for people to ask a message to certain roles geting the players who have that profession.
+This could then be used in chat for people to ask a message to certain roles and pinging the players who have that profession.
 ## Default roles

 By default you will need to create roles in the following format for this integration to work.